kulykovoleksii/board/readme.md

 ## 🎯 About

-Educational Platform is a feature-rich learning management system that enables instructors to create and manage courses, while students can enroll, track progress, and earn certificates.
+EduPlatform is a feature-rich learning management system that enables instructors to create and manage courses, while students can enroll, track progress, and earn certificates.
 The platform supports multilingual content (Ukrainian/English), advanced search capabilities, and comprehensive user management.

 **Project Status:** 🚧 Active Development